EXOTIC SILICON

 I just tested one of your pages and it failed validation!

 This should never happen.
-If it does, and you let us know about it, it will be fixed.
+If it does, please let us know about it so that it can be fixed.

 Why don't you support the prefers-color-scheme css media query to set a default theme?